WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 ### Document Signers
-Document Signers are utilize the private key of a private-public key pair to digitally sign Verifiable Digital Health Certificates.
+Document Signers utilize the private key of a private-public key pair to digitally sign Verifiable Digital Health Certificates.
 A single private key is expected to sign a large quantity of Verifable Digital Health Certiciates.
 The corresponing public key is referred to as a Document Signer Certificate (DSC).

 ### Document Signer Certificates (DSCs)
 Docuemnt Signer Certificates are the public key certificates associated to Document Signers which are issued or recogonzied by the Trust Network Participant.